Swedish Design Museum To Go – West

 Welcome to an exciting exhibition in a backpack – probably the world’s first design museum to go!

-Bookings for Swedish Design Museum To Go will be temporarily closed, but we hope to open up in early 2021.
+Bookings for Swedish Design Museum To Go will be temporarily closed.

 What is the Swedish Design Museum To Go?